Qafoo/build-commons/Documents/Notes.rst

 Task Aliases
 ------------

-All main extension entrypoints need to have an alias to their extension name:
+All main extension entrypoints need to have a public alias to their extension name:

-``abc:javascript:linter:jslint:extension`` is aliased to ``javascript:linter:jslint``.
+``-abc:javascript:linter:jslint:extension`` is aliased to ``javascript:linter:jslint``.

 Extensionpoint Dependencies